tunnelWithAC/apache-airflow-recursive-loader-test/README.md

 This also helps in the case that multiple DAGs import functions or variables from a shared module and an engineer may only test the files that they have changed.

+#### PyTest

+The code block contains code to load all `DAG` objects with a directory and individually test that there are no issues when loading each DAG.

 ```python
 # tests/recursive_integrity_test.py